Life’s lessons are best learned through experience.

 Unique in its design and powerful in its impact, the “Every 15 Minutes” program is an educational experience that reminds us all of the dangers associated with driving while drinking and/or driving while texting.

-This event designed to dramatically instill teenagers with the potentially dangerous consequences of drinking alcohol and texting while driving.
+This event was designed to dramatically instill teenagers with the potentially dangerous consequences of drinking alcohol and texting while driving.

 Student participants continued their experience by an actual trip to the morgue, the hospital emergency room, and to the police department jail for the purpose of being booked for “drunk driving.”